-From 2014 - 2017 I made the conscious decision to express my gender and faith by wearing gender neutral tunics, many of which had a pronoun patch embroidered on them to make it easier for people to actually see me (and not just make assumptions about me).
+From 2014 - 2017 I made the conscious decision to express my gender by wearing gender neutral tunics, many of which had a pronoun patch embroidered on them to make it easier for people to actually see me (and not just make assumptions about me).

 In May 2014 I made the conscious choice to donate the majority of my clothes to charity and begin to wear tunics on a daily basis.
 The main reasons I did this were: